devnull-cz/c-prog-lang/modules/program-arguments.md

   - optional arguments are enclosed in square brackets, mandatory arguments are enclosed in `<>` or left without brackets

-Task: write a program that takes 1 or 2 arguments, if run with any other count,
-      print usage and exit.
+:wrench: write a program that takes 1 or 2 arguments.
+If run with any other count, print usage and exit.

 #solution usage.c